Essential WordPress Plugins for 2012

-Spam is a HUGE problem with WordPress blogs, which makes an anti-spam plugin one of the most essential WordPress plugins.
+Spam is a HUGE problem with WordPress blogs, making an anti-spam plugin one of the essential WordPress plugins.
 I use Spam Free WordPress, which seems to be doing quite well.
-Over the course of a 6 month period, it has blocked over 8,000 spam comments, a number that seems to grow exponentially.
+It has blocked over 8,000 spam comments throughout six months, a number that seems to grow exponentially.
 Now imagine having to go through 40-50 spam comments per day!
 One of the key reasons we use plugins is to save time, and Spam Free WordPress certainly accomplishes this!

 Essential WordPress Plugins – W3 Total Cache